scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 - implicit `return None` are made explicit;

-- all imports are fully expanded to make function access path explicits
+- all imports are fully expanded to make function access paths explicit

 - method calls are turned into function calls;

 - implicit `__builtin__` function calls are made explicit;

-- `try ... finally` are turned into nested `try ... except` blocks;
+- `try ... finally` constructs are turned into nested `try ... except` blocks;

-- identifier whose name may clash with C++ keywords are renamed.
+- identifiers whose name may clash with C++ keywords are renamed.

 The back-end works in three steps:

-1. turn the Pythran IR into parametric C++ code;
+1. turning Pythran IR into parametric C++ code;

-2. instanciate the C++ code for the desired types;
+2. instanciating the C++ code for the desired types;

-3. compile the generated C++ code into native code.
+3. compiling the generated C++ code into native code.

-First step requires to map polymorphic variables and polymorphic functions from the Python world to C++.
+The first step requires to map polymorphic variables and polymorphic functions from the Python world to C++.
 Pythran only supports polymorphic variables for functions, i.e. a variable can hold several function pointers during its life time, but it cannot hold an integer then a string.
 As shown later, it is possible to detect several false variable polymorphism cases using use-def